-The increase in general and administrative expenses for the three months ended March 31, 2021 was primarily due to an increase in costs associated with building and staffing our commercial infrastructure and teams as we prepare for the U.S. launch of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis.
+The increase in general and administrative expenses for the three and six months ended June 30, 2021 was primarily due to an increase in costs associated with building and staffing our commercial infrastructure and teams as we prepared for the U.S. launch of tenapanor for the control of serum phosphorus in adult patients with CKD on dialysis.
 The increase consisted of headcount and related personnel costs and an increase in external spending for disease awareness initiatives, commercial infrastructure and strategy, partially offset by a decrease in stock-based compensation costs related to performance-based restricted stock units.

-Other Income (Expense), net
+Other Income, net

-Below is a summary of our other income (expense), net (dollars in thousands):
+Below is a summary of our other income, net (dollars in thousands):